jrroosevelt/VS2PCG/Card clarifications A-L.md

 Q:  When **Magnetokinesis** moves an equipment from a character to another, do any limitations still apply?

 A: Even though the card just says to "move" the equipment, it still counts as being equipped to the new character.
-Therefore, any restrictions would still apply.
+Therefore, any restrictions on the equipment (such as team affiliation when equipping) would still apply.

+---

+Q: If you move Helmet of Immunity from one character on your side to another with Grid, would you choose a second power symbol and now it blocks both symbols from being used by enemy characters?

+A: It does not leave play when it is unequipped.
+It is equipped to the new character and that will trigger the power which will allow you to choose.
+HOWEVER, the second part of the power refers to "THAT type" it is singular, it can only refer to the most recent choice.
+It can't refer to all prior choices made.

+^Source: ^FB

 # Groot